 You can book a stay at the Moana Surfrider here.

-Waikiki is the most famous beach in Hawaii–and for a good reason!
-Tourists and locals alike flock to this sandy beach for activities like surfing, boogie-boarding, snorkeling, and more.
-It spans approximately two miles and offers a really cool view of Diamond Head, a volcanic tuff cone that you can hike while in town.
+Waikiki, Hawaii’s most famous beach, attracts both tourists and locals with its two-mile stretch for surfing, boogie-boarding, snorkeling, and more.
+It also provides a scenic view of Diamond Head, a volcanic tuff cone that you can hike during your visit.

 Additionally, Waikiki Beach is close to all sorts of shopping, restaurants, and hotels.
 For example, if you stay at the Sheraton Waikiki, The Royal Hawaiian, or Moana Surfrider, you’ll be staying directly on the beach.